 Small island, tall shrubs

 The Chatham Island akeake is the world’s tallest daisy.
-Barker’s koromiko (Hebe barkeri) is the world’s tallest hebe and the Chatham Islands matipo, karamū and tarahīnau are also the largest of their respective genera.
-This phenomenon can be explained by the absence of canopy trees such as podocarps.
+Barker’s koromiko (Hebe barkeri) is the world’s tallest hebe, and the Chatham Islands matipo, karamū and tarahīnau are also the largest of their respective genera.
+This phenomenon results from the absence of canopy trees such as podocarps.

 Human impact on vegetation

 Moriori probably brought Corynocarpus laevigatus to the islands.
 During the six centuries of human occupation fires burnt huge holes across the peat bogs, which were further compacted after 1840 by grazing animals.
 The coastal stands of trees were also grazed, reducing them over time to stark standing trunks, or treeless pasture.